NICFI-Satellite-Data-Program/Scientific-Publications/README.md

 ## Contributing

 This resource is the result of an ongoing effort and we welcome your input, updates and corrections.
-Feel free to explore, engage, and contribute to this repository by sharing your Journal Article, Thesis, Conference Presentation / Poster, etc. by emailing nicfi-servicedesk@ksat.no with subject "NICFI Satellite Data Program - publication contribution" or create a discussion with a brief description of the paper and its relevance.
+Feel free to explore, engage, and contribute to this repository by sharing your Journal Article, Thesis, Conference Presentation / Poster, etc. by creating a discussion in the repository or emailing nicfi-servicedesk@ksat.no with subject "NICFI Satellite Data Program - publication contribution".

 ## Contact Information
 To sign up to the Program, inquiries and support, please visit [NICFI Satellite Data Program](https://www.planet.com/nicfi/).
 You can also join our [Planet Community](https://community.planet.com/nicfi-satellite-data-program-38) for discussions and updates.